publiclab/publiclab-archive/notes/liz/01-19-2018/does-it-matter-what-kind-of-tea-i-use-to-grow-kombucha.md

 ---
-title: "Does it matter what kind of tea i use to grow kombucha?"\ntagnames: 'kombucha, fermentation, kombucha-leather, question:kombucha-leather'
+title: "Does it matter what kind of tea i use to grow kombucha?"

+tagnames: 'kombucha, fermentation, kombucha-leather, question:kombucha-leather'
 author: liz
 path: /notes/liz/01-19-2018/does-it-matter-what-kind-of-tea-i-use-to-grow-kombucha.md
 nid: 15561